sca-research/Arion/Plonk/README.md

 ## Usage

-To benchmark Arion make sure that [Rust](https://www.rust-lang.org/) is installed on your system.
+To benchmark ArionHash make sure that [Rust](https://www.rust-lang.org/) is installed on your system.
 Then one can compile and run the benchmark using the following commands.

 ```bash